mrkaleArduinoLib/gbj_appwifi/README.md

 ## pingGW()

 #### Description
-The method executes ping to the current gateway IP, only if here is connection to a wifi access point.
+The method executes ping to the current gateway IP, only if there is a connection to a wifi access point.
 * The ping should detect false wifi status as connected, while the real connection has been broken.
+* The success ping result is cached in order to eliminate frequent pinging from various methods.
+In normal operation state the real pinging is executed usually at most once a minute.

 #### Syntax
     bool pingGW(byte pingCnt)